kinjal30/IndyGo-Ridership/README.md

 # IndyGo-Ridership

-# 🚍 IndyGo Ridership Dashboard Project
+# 🚍 IndyGo Ridership Dashboard Project - (LINK- https://drive.google.com/file/d/1YYat3H_t9PYhBs8Dp24qfe98pyiPymDB/view?usp=sharing)

 This project explores ridership trends for IndyGo, Indianapolis’ public transportation provider, using real-world transit data from 2022 to 2024.
 The goal is to provide data-driven insights through interactive Power BI dashboards and lay the groundwork for a broader open data platform to support transparency, planning, and research.
 ---